 Uniform coverage also allows for uniform claims handling.
 The master program will have agreed upon loss documentation and adjustment procedures and all claims will be handled by a dedicated loss adjuster.
 This will ensure all losses are measured and paid in an efficient and expedient manner, thus minimizing the administrative burden on the state and project management team.

 To Obtain a Quote

 SORM and its selected broker, Arthur J. Gallagher & Co., administer the Statewide Builder’s Risk Insurance Program.
-To obtain a quote, you can reach out to the builder’s risk insurance contact Allyson Santos, at SORM, who will assist you through the simple application process.
+To obtain a quote, you can reach out to the builder’s risk insurance contact Allyson McDonald, at SORM, who will assist you through the simple application process.

 Provide project details, including:

 - Construction Schedule & Timeline

 - Site Plan & Geotechnical / Soils Report(s)

 - Value of Existing Property (renovation projects only)